dipika-m/JS-calendar/README.md

 # JS-calendar
 Implementation of a calendar using raw JS only

-Using only raw JavaScript Create a Calendar class that renders a calendar with the following requirements:
+using JavaScript a Calendar class is created that renders a calendar with the following requirements:

 * User can change months with the arrow icons and keyboard keys
 * The current day is highlighted on calendar